 Clint smiled a little brighter.
 "You don't know how happy I am to see you too, big guy."

-Steve's hand hovered over the archer's shoulder for a moment before he simply covered Clint's hand with his own.
+Steve's hand hovered over the archer's bruised and bandaged shoulder for a moment before he simply covered Clint's hand with his own.
 "I'm glad you're back."
 Clint nodded.
 "So you want a chocolate milkshake too?"

 Clint sniffled.
 "Steve, have I mentioned lately that I love you?"

 Natasha laughed from where she sat on the bed beside Clint.
-Tony didn't remember her being there from the very beginning but damned if he could tell when she moved into the space.
+Tony didn't remember her being there from the very beginning but damned if he could tell when she moved into that spot.
 That was the thing about Clint and Natasha.
 They were in each other's space so much that you kind of forgot that they were two separate individuals.

 "Should I be concerned?
 You're throwing out the L-word," Natasha pointed out, raising an eyebrow.
 "Do I need to be jealous?"